anhinga/fluid/README.md

 https://youtu.be/rulK7l4jS-o (the one which we think has a particularly high variability from run to run).

+The 30 second video for the third listed configuration: https://youtu.be/-pFil1_GEA4 (it might actually be the best configuration, but I don't want to change the default right now).

 The preprint describing this new development is available at http://www.cs.brandeis.edu/~bukatin/DataFlowGraphsAsMatrices.pdf